 All Mustangs come standard with SYNC, Ford's Bluetooth-based connectivity system that allows smartphone users to place calls and stream music by using voice commands or steering wheel-mounted buttons.
 SYNC can also read incoming texts aloud to help the driver keep his or her eyes on the road, and allows the use of Ford-approved apps like The Wall Street Journal news and Pandora radio.

 The GT Premium model (detailed below) also comes with MyFord Touch, an infotainment system that builds on SYNC by letting users control everything from navigation to climate control to the sound system with voice commands.
 MyFord Touch also replaces conventional sound system knobs and buttons with a center-mounted eight-inch touch screen, dual 4.2-inch displays in the instrument cluster and touch-sensitive controls in the center stack.
 Many consumers report that the system is a "love it or hate it" item, so those interested in the Focus are advised to try before they buy.

-When called upon to haul people and cargo rather than deliver impressive performance numbers, the Mustang GT functions fairly well - the rear seats can hold two small adults in a pinch (though long journeys aren't recommended), and the trunk offers a respectable 13.2 cubic feet of stowage space.
+When called upon to haul people and cargo rather than deliver impressive performance numbers, the Mustang functions fairly well - the rear seats can hold two small adults in a pinch (though long journeys aren't recommended), and the trunk offers a respectable 13.5 cubic feet of stowage space.

 Trim Level Breakdown

-The Ford Mustang GT is offered in base and Premium trim levels.
+The Mustang GT is available in two trim levels: base and Premium.

-All Mustang GTs are fitted as standard with dual front and side airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All Mustang GTs come standard dual front and side airbags, side curtain airbags and a driver knee airbag in addition to traction and stability control systems, a post-crash alert system and a tire-pressure monitoring system.